Shirt color combinations matter in eCommerce.

 Monochromatic shirt and ink color combinations

 Monochromatic colors are lighter and darker colors of a single hue.
-This color scheme has been declared the hottest trend of 2021 as it has taken over almost everyone’s wardrobes.
-However, this trend is far from being new—even style icons like Audrey Hepburn and Jackie Kennedy preferred monochromatic outfits.
+Even style icons like Audrey Hepburn and Jackie Kennedy preferred monochromatic outfits.

 Use monochromatic colors if you want a harmonious, low-contrast, and minimalistic design that is easy on the eyes.

 Recommended Sellfy product color combination: shirt Navy & ink #D7E5F0.